k-jingyang/firecracker-cp/README.md

 7. Firecracker does not support Multi-Queue TAP interfaces
    1. Multi-Queue allows parallelization of RX and TX
 8. I was trying to do the aforementioned stuff manually using IPAM and a bunch of networking libraries, but seems like it can all be done by using a [CNI](https://www.redhat.com/sysadmin/cni-kubernetes)
+   1. Wow, using CNI as documented [here](https://www.redhat.com/sysadmin/cni-kubernetes) does everything out of the box
+      1. Config is in `/etc/cni/conf.d/fcnet.conflist` and binaries are in `/opt/cni/bin` on my local PC
+9. as

 ## Questions
 1. What is [ballooning](https://www.youtube.com/watch?v=mxproh2qaU8)?